jakobht/cadence-workshop/DeliveryManagementInstructions/DeliveryManagementSystem.md

 ```

 ## Quering the workflow for the status of the package
-We do not want customers to
+We do not want customers to look at the status of their delivery in the Cadence UI, so we would like to query the workflow for the current status of the delivery, we can do this using a